cyrilvincent/shazim/README.md

 I compute the hamming distance between two hashes to determine dah and ddh score.
 I do not use wavelet_hash because it to slow.

+Then I ponderates each scores by the weights [1.0,1.0,2.0] repectively for dah, ddh and dfv.
-Then I ponderates each scores by the weights [1.0,1.0,2.0] repectively for dah, ddh and dfv The default thresold is 0.75
+Then I ponderates each scores by the weights [1.0,1.0,2.0] repectively for dah, ddh and dfv.
+The default thresold is 0.75

 I tried to implements Google Delf model but it's very to slow